Escape from Mr. Lemoncello's Library (film): Plot

-Upon entering the library, Lemoncello and his assistant Dr. Zinchenko (Katey Hoffman) explain how difficult it is going to be and that they can use the devices they are given to opt out which opens a trap door that takes them out of the library.
+Upon entering the library, Lemoncello and his assistant Dr. Zinchenko explain how difficult it is going to be and that they can use the devices they are given to opt out which opens a trap door that takes them out of the library.
 This causes Bridgette and Sean to forfeit and go home.
 Afterwards, the rules are explained and they are all given a library card which Kayla takes and hits causing her to be eliminated since she did not listen to the rules.
 After that, the challenge begins.

 Upon solving the first clue, Chiltington reveals his sly and bullying self when he lies to Yasmeen causing her to be eliminated.
 Afterwards, they are given four rooms designed based on book genres: horror, fantasy, classic, and children.
-A holographic librarian named Ms. Tobin (Patti Allan) appears and explains the rules of entering the room including you can only enter each room once.
+A holographic librarian named Ms. Tobin appears and explains the rules of entering the room including you can only enter each room once.

-Miguel eagerly offers to enter the horror room to get the clue, but he soon becomes terrified by Count Dracula (Alexander Mandra) and Frankenstein's monster (John DeSantis) and opts out before he can reach The Tell-Tale Heart.
+Miguel eagerly offers to enter the horror room to get the clue, but he soon becomes terrified by Count Dracula, Frankenstein's monster, and a werewolf and opts out before he can reach The Tell-Tale Heart.
 Chiltington also gets Rose to opt out due to her own fear.
 Getting fed up with one another, the six remaining children divide into two teams: on one is Chiltington, Haley, and Andrew and on the other one is Kyle, Akimi, and Sierra.

-While Kyle's team enters the classic room where they had to ride flying books to solve a clue, Chiltington's team enters the children's section where Chiltington works to put Humpty Dumpty together while Peckleman meets Charlotte (Kari Wahlgren) from Charlotte's Web and Mother Goose.
+While Kyle's team enters the classic room where they had to ride flying books to solve a clue, Chiltington's team enters the children's section where Chiltington works to put Humpty Dumpty together while Peckleman meets Charlotte from Charlotte's Web and Mother Goose.
 Both respective teams manage to receive their clues although Chiltington lies to everyone he forgot the clue in the children's section.
 This causes Haley to attempt to get it back, but is disqualified by Ms. Tobin for trying to go back inside: a rule which she did not listen to due to her doing selfies which Ms. Tobin is familiar with.
 She is sent down the trap door and is deposited outside as the crowd laughs at her.
 Lemoncello talks to Dr. Z about Chiltington's trickeries as Dr. Z leaves to go deal with a glitch involving Wilbur the Pig.